-Point-of-care testing (POCT) in MPC is overseen by a multidisciplinary POCT committee.
+Point-of-care testing (POCT) in MPNC is overseen by a multidisciplinary POCT committee.
 The committee advises the Hospital management team on all aspects of POCT including risk, benefits, resources required, new proposals and present and future strategy and provides clinical governance for the POCT service by ensuring that the organisation's systems and processes for monitoring and improving the quality of POCT services are in accordance with best practice.

-The POCT repertoire is blood gas analysis, glucose, ketone, pregnancy testing, urinalysis, ACT, haemoglobin, SARS-CoV-2 and Flu AB testing.
+The POCT repertoire is blood gas analysis, glucose, ketone, pregnancy testing, urinalysis, ACT, haemoglobin, TEG.